benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 ## Speedup Table

-Speedup with respect from the previous versions (starting with the `-O0` implementation)
+Speedup with respect from the previous versiono (starting with the `-O0` implementation)

 | N    | lab1  | lab2  | lab3  | lab4  | total  |